Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- In his three career matchups against the Bears, Barkley averaged 70.7 rushing yards per game, 19.2 more yards than his over/under in Sunday's game.
+- In his three career matchups against them, Barkley has averaged 70.7 rushing yards against the Bears, 20.2 more than his over/under in Sunday's game.

-- In three games versus the Bears Barkley has not rushed for a touchdown.
+- Barkley, in three matchups against the Bears, has not run for a TD.

-- Allowing 124.1 rushing yards per game, the Bears have the 25th-ranked run defense in the league.
+- The Bears give up 124.1 yards per game on the ground, the NFL's 25th-ranked rush defense.

-- This year the Bears have given up 14 rushing TDs.
-They are ranked 18th in the league in that category.
+- This year the Bears are ranked 18th in the NFL in rushing touchdowns allowed (14).

 Recent Performances

-- Last week against the Eagles, Barkley rushed for 32 yards on 15 carries.
+- Against the Eagles last week, Barkley rushed 15 times for 32 yards.

+- In his last three games, Barkley has collected 146 rushing yards (48.7 per game) on 46 carries.

 - He's also tacked on eight catches for 51 yards and one touchdown.